Niagara Falls Winter Festival of Lights

 This year is definitely a milestone year to celebrate.
 It’s been 35 years since the Niagara Falls Winter Festival of Lights was created for visitors from all over the world to enjoy!
 And what an incredible tradition it has become… There are so many visitors from both near and far who have been bringing their families from day one and are now passing the tradition on to their children.
 It’s never too late to begin the Niagara Falls Winter Festival of Lights tradition with your family.

-This year the Niagara Falls Winter Festival of Lights will feature 2 Million lights over a an 8km illuminated route.
+This year the Niagara Falls Winter Festival of Lights features 2 Million lights over a an 8km illuminated route.
 The route travels through the Niagara Parkway from the base of Clifton Hill past the mighty Falls, into Dufferin Islands and into the surrounding tourist districts (Fallsview Blvd., Victoria Centre, Clifton Hill and Lundy’s Lane).
-The route will be illuminated from November 18th to January 31st, 2018 (from dusk to midnight).
+The route will be illuminated until January 31st, 2018 (from dusk to midnight).

 Here is what’s new to the Niagara Falls Winter Festival of Lights: